proteanhq/protean/docs/guides/domain-definition/aggregates.md

 Specifies the database that the aggregate is persisted in.

 Aggregates are connected to underlying data stores via providers.
-The definitions of these providers are supplied within the `DATABASES` key in the Domain’s configuration.
+The definitions of these providers are supplied within the `databases` key in the Domain’s configuration.
 Protean identifies the correct data store, establishes the connection and takes responsibility of persisting the data.